-- work with anti-poverty organizations to help increase access to both fresh produce and dairy alternatives in low-income communities, as well as work to challenge capitalist mentalities that define value by work
+- work with anti-poverty organizations to help increase access to both fresh produce and dairy alternatives in low-income communities, as well as work to challenge capitalist mentalities that define value solely by work

-and if you want some inspiration, check out these rad efforts that are leading by example:
+if you want some inspiration, check out these rad efforts that are leading by example:

 - VINE Sanctuary is an LGBTQ-run animal sanctuary organization to promote the “queering” of animal liberation.

-- The Sistah Vegan Project promotes veganism as an anticolonial, antiracist, and feminist practice.
+- The Sistah Vegan Project promotes veganism asan anti-colonial, antiracist, and feminist practice.